clemenko/traefik_webinar/README.md

 ## Caveats

 For this demo I am not using state-full storage.
 Typically you will want to use the best storage solution from your hosting provider.
 I am also not covering Let's Encrypt or other TLS situations.

+## Docs

+Please go read the [Traefik Doc](https://andyc.info/traefik).

+Also they have a fantastic forum at [https://community.containo.us/c/traefik/5](https://community.containo.us/c/traefik/5).